-The back nine at NorthShore Country Club is completely different from the front - it' still has a links feel but it's much tighter, has water on 8 holes, and has 3 holes that play along Corpus Christi Bay.
+The back nine at NorthShore Country Club is completely different from the front - it' still has a links feel but it's much tighter, has water on 8 holes, and has 4 holes that play along Corpus Christi Bay.
 Every hole on this nine is very different from the proceeding hole and each hole has something that will test your game - narrow landing zones and carries off the tee box, very demanding approach shots to the greens, strategically placed bunkers, and several shots where you need to decide to lay up or take a risk and go for it.
-The first three holes on the back are fantastic as they play alongside some beautiful homes on the right side of the fairway and water and trees on the left and require some strategic shot making and accuracy over distance.
+The first three holes on the back are fantastic as they play alongside some beautiful homes on the right side of the fairway and Corpus Christi Bay and trees on the left and require some strategic shot making and accuracy over distance.

 On #13, our jaw dropped as we stared at this beauty – from an elevated tee box you have a panoramic view of Corpus Christi Bay and downtown Corpus as you ponder which club you need to use to carry a deep ravine and inlet from the bay to a small downhill green 181 yards away that sits on the edge of the bay and is protected by the bay, the inlet, and a front and back bunker – a beautiful hole and very unique to Texas.
-And 14 and 15 as just as scenic plus they are fun and challenging with forced carries, narrow rolling fairways, bunkers, palm trees, natural grass areas, and ravines as they play along the Bay and below some huge beautiful homes sitting along a tall bluff overlooking the Corpus Christi Bay. and downtown Corpus Christi.
+And 14 and 15 are just as scenic plus they are fun and challenging with forced carries, narrow rolling fairways, bunkers, palm trees, natural grass areas, and ravines as they play along the Bay and below some huge beautiful homes sitting along a tall bluff overlooking the Corpus Christi Bay and downtown Corpus Christi.
 As you play along these three holes with views of the bay, the beautiful homes, natural areas, and the swaying palm trees, you’ll start to think you’re in Hawaii or playing Pebble Beach - well, maybe not quite that beautiful, but you get the picture.
 Then 16 snaps you from fairyland and back to Texas reality as it returns to the normal flat Texas coastal terrain.

 The bunkers are everywhere and range from small to some monsters.
-They were in average condition with soft thick sand.
+They were in average condition with thick sand.

 Bottom line - if you can overlook the conditions, particularly on the front, this course is unique and a blast to play.

-Rates: $45.00 to $59.00
+Rates: $45.00 to $69.00

-Service is good, the pro shop has the basics, and the clubhouse has dining and a bar area.
+Service is good, the pro shop has the basics, and the clubhouse has a dining and a bar area.
 Practice facilities are adequate.